-Hampton Virginia has one of the lowest divorce rates in the country at a mere 10 percent.
+Hampton Virginia has one of the lowest divorce rates in the country at a mere 10%.
 This low number could be the result of a host of factors including Virginia’s ranking of being one of the best places in the country to raise a family.
 Other factors may include Hampton’s large military community, which is predominantly unwed.

 The rather low divorce rates also might come from a plethora of marriage counselors.
-With over 30 counselors in Hampton itself, to say nothing of how many are in the Hampton Roads area, there’s plenty of mental health professionals nearby to help citizens with their marriage woes before seeking a legal way out.
+With over 30 counselors in Hampton itself, to say nothing of how many are in the Hampton Roads area, there are plenty of mental health professionals nearby to help citizens with their marriage woes before seeking a legal way out.

 Mental Health Resources in Hampton

 Currently, there are over 60 licensed therapists and counselors in Hampton Virginia.
 That’s more than one professional per 2,000 people inside the city limits.
 Although Virginia itself has a minor shortage of therapists, the number of professionals available in Hampton is roughly the minimum national threshold.

 Challenges of Finding a Suitable Therapist in Hampton

 There are dozens of easy-to-find mental health professionals on the Internet.
 Relatively all of them seem to have a great track record, while some of them have a significant presence on review sites such as Yelp.
 It’s for this reason that it can be hard to know who to trust and turn to when you’re going through a rough spell.